stellar/js-stellar-sdk/docs/learn/examples.md

 // sure to also change the horizon hostname.
 // StellarSdk.Network.usePublicNetwork();

-// Transactions need a valid sequence number inside the transaction to prevent
+// Transactions require a valid sequence number that is specific to this account.
-// the transaction from being included in the ledger twice.
 // We can fetch the current sequence number for the source account from Horizon. server.loadAccount(sourcePublicKey) .then(function(account) {